Czech Pirate Party: Parliamentary party (from 2011)

 In October 2020, attorney Adéla Šípová was elected to become the youngest Senator in the history of the Parliament.

 Standing in a local senate election on 18–19 March 2011 in Kladno, they obtained 0.75% of the vote.
 In the 2012 Czech Senate election, the Czech Pirate Party nominated three candidates; one of them was a co-nomination with two other parties.
 This candidate, the whistleblower Libor Michálek, was elected as Senator in the second round of voting, with the Czech Pirate Party becoming a parliamentary party for the first time.

+The party's youth wing, "Young Pirates" (Mladé Pirátstvo), was founded in 2013 by Vojtěch Pikal, though it later became mostly inactive.

 In local elections in 2014 the party entered many local assemblies, including a clear majority in Mariánské Lázně, which resulted in Vojtěch Franta being elected as the party's first mayor.
 This city became the party's main stronghold outside Prague and its suburbs.

 In the 2016 Senate election, the Pirates won two additional seats in the Senate with Ladislav Kos and Renata Chmelová, who were nominated by multi-party coalitions with the Pirates' support.

-Following the 2017 legislative election, the party became the third largest party in the Chamber of Deputies with 22 out of 200 seats and sat in opposition to the ruling cabinet.
+Following the 2017 parliamentary election, the party became the third largest party in the Chamber of Deputies with 22 out of 200 seats and sat in opposition to the ruling cabinet.
 Economist and auditor Lukáš Wagenknecht was elected Senator in the 2018 election, when Michálek's term ended.

 The Pirates ranked second in the 2018 Prague municipal election with 13 out of 65 seats and formed a governing coalition with the third and fourth-ranked parties that holds 39 out of 65 seats in the Prague City Assembly.
 The leading Pirate candidate with 75,082 votes, Zdeněk Hřib, was elected as Mayor of Prague.

 With leading candidate Marcel Kolaja in the 2019 European Parliament election, the party ran on a common platform with the European Pirate Party.
 Kolaja was elected along with Markéta Gregorová and Mikuláš Peksa as Members of the European Parliament.
 In May 2019, the party negotiated to join the Greens–European Free Alliance parliamentary group along with German Pirate Party MEP Patrick Breyer.
 In June, all four members of the European Pirate Party joined the parliamentary grouping.
 On 3 July, Kolaja was elected one of fourteen Vice-Presidents of the European Parliament.

 In January 2020, Bartoš was re-elected as party leader.
 With 14.67% of the vote in the October 2020 regional elections, the party gained 99 out of 675 seats in regional councils.
 In the 2020 Senate election, the party nominated two successful candidates, David Smoljak and Adéla Šípová, who became the youngest ever member of the Senate at the age of 40, breaking the previous record of Pirate Senator Wagenknecht.